vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 The Storage Root Key (SRK) in a TPM 2.0 is a key hierarchy that is created when the TPM is first initialized, or when it's reset.
 It is derived from a primary seed unique to the TPM and is embedded within the device.
 This key hierarchy, or tree, is anchored by the SRK.

 The SRK is used as a root for storage and management of other keys used by the TPM.
 The keys managed under the SRK hierarchy are typically wrapped, or encrypted, by the SRK.
-This means these keys can only be decrypted and used when they are inside the TPM chip itself, providing an additional layer of security.
+Keys wrapped by the SRK can be decrypted and used only inside the TPM chip itself.

-The SRK essentially enables the TPM to securely generate, store, and handle cryptographic keys, ensuring that these keys can't be used without the TPM, and therefore, providing a root of trust for storage.
+The SRK is the root of trust for storage.

 ### My hosts do not have physical TPM 2.0 devices.
 Can I still use virtual TPM (vTPM)?